sourcegraph/deploy-sourcegraph/docs/configure.md

 kubectl get service sourcegraph-frontend-loadbalancer -o=custom-columns=EXTERNAL-IP:.status.loadBalancer.ingress[*].ip
 ```

-### Ingress controller

-You can also potentially use an [Ingress controller](https://kubernetes.io/docs/concepts/services-networking/ingress/).
-We haven't tested this.

 ### Network rule

 You can expose Kubernetes nodes directly to avoid provisioning/paying for a load balancer, but you probably need to pay for a static IP, and honestly you probably want a load balancer anyway.